GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ## Create a Dataflow Pipeline to Deduplicate Pub/Sub Messages

 To deduplicate Pub/Sub messages in a Dataflow pipeline using a custom key, you need to set an `idAttribute` for the input stream.
 Here, the input stream is a Pub/Sub topic, its `idAttribute` can be a Pub/Sub message attribute.
 Dataflow will achieve exactly once processing on messages with the same attribute values.
+For more information about `PubSubIO`, check out its [source code](https://github.com/apache/beam/blob/master/sdks/java/io/google-cloud-platform/src/main/java/org/apache/beam/sdk/io/gcp/pubsub/PubsubIO.java).

 In [DedupPubSub.java](pubsubio-dedup/src/main/java/com/google/example/DedupPubSub.java):